Elements of Destruction: Gameplay

-The game takes place in the town with an aerial view, and the objective for the player is to cause as much destruction as possible by causing and guiding tornadoes, lightning storms, earthquakes and other phenomena.
+The game takes place in towns with an aerial view, and the objective for the player is to cause as much destruction as possible by controlling tornadoes, lightning storms, and starting earthquakes, while dodging AIC enemies and refilling your health through recharge stations.
+On the levels, the player must fulfill a set of goals within a time limit to complete the missions.